POETSII/tinsel/README.md

 for hardware evaluation purposes.
 It occupies a single, simple point in a wider, richer design space.
-In particular, it doesn't support dynamic creation of vertices and edges, and it hasn't been optimised to deal with highly non-uniform fanouts.
+In particular, it doesn't support dynamic creation of vertices and edges, and it hasn't been optimised to deal with highly non-uniform fanouts (i.e. where some vertices have tiny fanouts and others have huge fanouts; this could be alleviated by adding fanout as a vertex weight for METIS partitioning).

 ## A. DE5-Net Synthesis Report